CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Errata**

+### LabVIEW Deploy Sticks on "Waiting for Target to Respond"
+There has been an issue reported where an attempt to deploy LabVIEW code results in a perpetual "Waiting for Target to Respond" state.

+For more details, see [here](https://github.com/CrossTheRoadElec/Phoenix-Documentation/blob/master/LabVIEW%20Deploy%20Issue.md).

+Issue observed in: Phoenix 5.1.3.1, Phoenix 5.2.1.1, Phoenix 5.2.2.0

+**Workaround:**
+Update to Phoenix 5.3.1.0.
+**Clean** and Build your robot boot-up deployment.
+Run the boot-up deployment as startup.

 ### Driver Station System Watchdog -63194 and motor controllers not enabling.
 Driver Station reports the following error:
 ```